geocortex/vertigis-mobile-samples/Geocortex.Mobile.Samples/Geocortex.Mobile.Samples/Samples/Layout/ButtonStyles/README.md

 ### Tips
 - There a 6 basic styles:
-  - icon
+  - square (default): icon
-  - map-widget: icon
+  - round: icon
-  - text
+  - square (default): text
-  - map-widget: text
+  - round: text
-  - icon and text
+  - square (default): icon and text
-  - map-widget: icon and text
+  - round: icon and text
 - Map Widget styles are commonly used for buttons placed on the map.